carlmw/articles/testing_javascript_part2.md

 And run the test.

 ![Passing test with a mock](passing_mock.png)

+Perfect.

+The Sinon expectation API is chainable and features everything you need to specify the state in which a method should be called.
+More options can be found in the Sinon documentation here [http://sinonjs.org/docs/#expectations](http://sinonjs.org/docs/#expectations).

 ## Stubs
 Like mocks stubs can be used to replace methods on an API.
 We can use stubs to force our code down a particular path.
 This allows us to test how our code responds to errors and different return values in isolation.